ni/monodrive-documentation/docs/LV_client/utilities/mono_get_binary_file.md

 ### Outputs

-- **Channels:**  If the sensor configured is a camera, this VI will extracted the number of channels from the the configuration file.
+- **Channels:**  If the sensor configured is a camera, this VI will extract the number of channels from the the configuration file.

-- **Type:**  Type of sensor obtained from the sensor configuration
+- **Type:**  Type of sensor obtained from the sensor configuration.

 - **Stream dimensions:**  If the sensor type is camera, the stream dimensions will be returned in order to parse the image correctly.

-- **Binary File ref:**  Reference to the binary file found based on the sensor configuration
+- **Binary File ref:**  Reference to the binary file found based on the sensor configuration.

 - **error out (Error Cluster):** Accepts error information wired from previously called VIs.
 This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.